Certificate of International Immersion

 - Current GPA (minimum 3.0 cumulative gpa required).

-- Cumulative Time abroad: Where were you, what did you do and when?
-This includes study abroad, research, internships, service-learning, etc. undertaken since your first year at W&L. You can separate this into two sections: Academic Travels Overseas and Non-Academic Travels Overseas.
+- Immersion: Where were you, what did you do and when?
+Did you live with native speakers?
+Include study abroad, research, internships, service-learning, etc. undertaken abroad.
+You can separate this into two sections: Academic Travels Overseas and Non-Academic Travels Overseas.

 - Transferred credits: Your coursework (at least 12 credits, including for non-native language courses, when appropriate) you have transferred to W&L from abroad.